Industry News

 Build a reusable editorial calendar

 The editorial calendar is essential for structuring a content recycling strategy.
-It makes it possible to anticipate future updates, social media planning and the distribution of content across multiple channels.
+It makes it possible to anticipate future updates, social media planning and distribution of content across multiple channels.

 Structure content from the outset

-An article can be built around several key ideas, quotes, key figures or sub-sections that can easily be reused in other formats.
+An article can be built around several key ideas, quotes, key figures or subsections that can easily be reused in other formats.

 Track content performance

 Recycling should also be based on data.
-Teams can track traffic, time spent on a page, the number of clicks, engagement on social media or conversions generated.
+Teams can track traffic, time spent on a page, number of clicks, engagement on social media or conversions generated.

-These indicators make it possible to identify the content that deserves to be reworked or redistributed.
+These indicators make it possible to identify content that deserves to be reworked or redistributed.
 Teams can in particular rely on Google Analytics to measure traffic, conversions or the results achieved by an SEO article.

-Why does Smartevo help to industrialise content recycling?
+Why does Smartevo help industrialise content recycling?

 Centralise content and versions